1986 Baltimore Orioles

 History, Comments, Contributions

-Once the 1986 season finished, it was undeniable that the Orioles' more than two-decade run as an elite franchise was over.
-Uniquely, a fast line of demarcation seemed discernable.
-On August 6th the Orioles were 2.5 games behind Boston & in 2nd place, but by the season's end they were in last place, Earl Weaver would slip back into retirement, owner Edward Bennett Williams had lambasted his sensitive superstar Eddie Murray and Murray had asked for a trade -- a request that would not be fulfilled for two years, but one that was never withdrawn.
+Once the 1986 Baltimore Orioles finished their season, it was undeniable that the Orioles' more than two-decade run as an elite franchise was over.
+Uniquely, a fast line of demarcation seemed discernible.
+On August 6th the Orioles were 2.5 games behind the Boston Red Sox and in second place, but by the season's end they were in last place, Earl Weaver slipped back into retirement, owner Edward Bennett Williams had lambasted his sensitive superstar Eddie Murray and Murray had asked for a trade - a request that would not be fulfilled for two years, but one that was never withdrawn.

 The collapse was complete.
 Before the line of demarcation, the Orioles were 59-47 (.557), within a game of their division-leading Pythagorean winning percentage.
 Afterwards they were 14-42 (.250) and were out-scored 211-310.